JetBrains/kotless/ROADMAP.md

 ## 0.1.3
 * Support of dynamic entrypoints in Ktor
+    * Support new mode -- map everything using catch-all path variables
 * Support deployment without Route53 DNS record
+    * Support correct work with stages

 ## 0.1.*
 * Extension for Cognito authentication